 PeerDAS and EOF

 Proto-danksharding (EIP-4844) was included in the Deneb upgrade on March 23rd of this year and created data blobs on Ethereum – a new kind of blockspace tailored to L2s.
 The current target number of data blobs, three, and the maximum of six per block was chosen to ensure that the increased data demands would not overwhelm validators.
-In the future, as Etheruem moves toward full danksharding, the number of blobs will increase.
+In the future, as Etheruem moves toward full danksharding, the number of blobs will increase significantly.
 Without any changes, at some point many validators would be unable to keep up with the increased data demands.
 Data availability sampling – having some validator sample a portion, but not all of the data – is a solution to this problem.
 This is the basis of PeerDAS.

 For more on PeerDAS see this reference.